knative/docs/docs/eventing/sinks/README.md

 - `knative.dev/destination-port` Service annotation can explicitly pin the port name that should be used as a destination,
 - Otherwise, if port annotation is not set,

-    \- _single-port_ Service's only port will be used as a destination,
+    - For _single-port_: the Service's only port is used as a destination.

-    \- _multi-port_ Service's port 80 will be used if it is exposed by the service.
+    - For _multi-port_: the Service's port 80 is used if it is exposed by the service.

-In all other cases or if the port specified in `knative.dev/destination-port` annotation does not exist in the service, sink URI resolution will fail.
+In all other cases, or if the port specified in `knative.dev/destination-port` annotation does not exist in the Service, Sink URI resolution fails.

-The default protocol used in Sink URL is HTTP unless the destination port is 443 - in that case, HTTPS will be used as a URL scheme.
+The default protocol used in Sink URL is HTTP.
+If the destination port is 443, HTTPS is used as a URL scheme.

 ## Using custom resources as sinks